KevinChittilapilly/Car-Pooling/README.md

 ```
 8. Open the two folders in spring-backend in VSCode

+9. Create two empty database in MySQL Workbench and use those links in the application.properties file of spring projects

-9. Run both the spring projects using the following command
+10. Run both the spring projects using the following command
 ```
 mvn spring-boot:run
 ```